cuhksam/emnlp2019.github.io/_pages/home.md

 <!-- OUTDATED NEWS
+**September 26, 2019**.
+A first version of the [main conference schedule](./program/schedule/) is out.

 **September 22, 2019**.
 The EMNLP-IJCNLP 2019 [registration fees](./registration) have now been defined.
 Registration will open in a few days.

+**September 21, 2019**.
+The travel scholarships &amp; student volunteer notification has been postponed to September 26.

 **September 15, 2019**.
 The [registration](./registration) is going to open within the next week.

+**August 30, 2019**.
+We are happy to announce [Childcare Grants](./participants#childcare-grants) for participants with young children.
+Please apply by Sept 19, 2019.

 **August 23, 2019**.
 See our [update on conference organization](./participants#an-update-on-conference-organization) in light of the current situation in Hong Kong.